vbudilov/reactjs-cognito-starter/README.md

-## ReactJS + Cognito + AntD QuickStart
+## ReactJS + Amazon Cognito + Amazon Amplify Framework Starter Project
-Use this project to quickly get started with ReactJS + Cognito.
+Use this project to quickly get started with ReactJS + Amazon Cognito.

 ## Update the Cognito configuration
 First and foremost, create a Cognito User Pool.
 Then open 'src/configs/aws-configs.js' and update the `aws_user_pools_id` and the `aws_user_pools_web_client_id` properties.